ironcore-dev/ironcore/docs/api-reference/compute.md

 </em>
 </td>
 <td>
-<p>MachinePool defines machine pool to run the machine in.
+<p>MachinePoolRef defines machine pool to run the machine in.
 If empty, a scheduler will figure out an appropriate pool to run the machine in.</p>
 </td>
 </tr>